dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1695: Prioritize equitable land use over profit.
+### T1695: Equitable land use prioritizes people and the environment over profits.

 |Support|
 |---|